- Senior Leadership Team

-I’m married to a lovely guy named Roy, who is an excellent scone maker, and for the last 27 years we have lived up on the Hibiscus Coast.
-We recently celebrated our 30th wedding anniversary and the arrival of a wee grandson, Winston James.
-Being a nana is a new and totally wonderful adventure and the staff are being very patient about the number of photos I keep showing them!
+I’m married to a lovely guy named Roy, who is an excellent scone maker, and for the last 29 years we have lived up on the Hibiscus Coast.
+We recently celebrated our 32nd wedding anniversary and the arrival of a wee granddaughter, Charlotte, on the same day.

 Other than family, my spare time passion is photography.
 I belong to a couple of photography clubs and enjoy the challenge of learning new skills and presenting images for critique.
-Roy and I also do some woodturning - my main products are writing pens.
+Roy and I are avid DIYers and we also do some woodturning - my main products are writing pens.

-I’m always keen to get to know new people so, if we haven’t already met, please feel free to pop in and say hello.ANDREW COWIEDeputy Principal,Board Member Staff RepANDREW COWIEDeputy Principal,Board Member Staff Rep
+I’m always keen to get to know new people so, if we haven’t already met, please feel free to pop in and say hello.ANDREW COWIEDeputy PrincipalANDREW COWIEDeputy PrincipalJULIA MAYDeputy PrincipalJULIA MAYDeputy Principal

 I have been working at Upper Harbour primary for the past eight years and I must say it's been one of the best jobs I've had, the staff are a great bunch of people to work with.